Explore Edinburgh

 Telephone: (0)131 555 5566 (for pre-booking)

-Pride of the Ocean Terminal in the port of Leith, Edinburgh's recently developed waterfront shopping and leisure area, is moored the famed Royal yacht, Britannia.
-Numerous illustrious passengers, including Sir Winston Churchill and Nelson Mandela, have trod her decks, not to mention the British Royal family themselves.
-Now visitors can board this vessel on a self-guided audio tour, cruising through the fabulous state apartments to the crew's quarters, and even the gleaming, polished engine room.
-Most of the accoutrements on board are original, and there are some surprises too: like the Queen's bedroom and one of her shiny Rolls Royces.
-At the Visitor Centre learn about celebrity life on this luxury ship, and browse in the souvenir shop.
+The famed Royal yacht, Britannia, is the pride of the Ocean Terminal in the port of Leith, Edinburgh's recently developed waterfront shopping and leisure area.
+Numerous illustrious passengers, including Sir Winston Churchill and Nelson Mandela, have trod her decks, not to mention the British Royal Family themselves, who used the ship for 40 years.
+Now visitors can board this vessel on a self-guided audio tour (available in 22 languages), cruising through the fabulous state apartments, the crew's quarters and the gleaming, polished engine room.
+Most of the accoutrements on board are original, and there are some surprises too: like the Queen's bedroom and one of her shiny Rolls Royces.<br /><br /> A number of framed photographs of the Royal Family on board the ship make the visit seem all the more intimate.
+At the Visitor Centre, you can learn about celebrity life on this luxury ship, and browse through the souvenir shop.
+Having a bite to eat, or at least something to drink in the tearoom is a must.
+The Royal Yacht Britannia is the top attraction in the country according to VisitScotland, and the tour consistently receives rave reviews from tourists.<br /><br />

 Rosslyn Chapel